 This is what Jesus called eternal life.
 In this way, we can connect more deeply with the presence of God.
 It’s exactly as Jesus said, “The kingdom of God is within you.”

 Meditation is not a means to attaining fleshly desires like success or wealth, finding fame or love.
-Meditation is about letting go of ego and pride.
+Meditation is about letting go of ego and pride (a deadly sin).
 It’s about becoming the best version of ourselves so we can become the best people, neighbors, and Christians we can be.

 Meditation is not about desires, but rather letting go of desire and simply experiencing God’s miraculous creation with our full attention, awareness, and presence without external or mental distraction.